 Launching just before the area’s much anticipated year in the limelight as UK City of Culture 2017, and after Hull was named in Rough Guides’ top ten tourist attractions in the world, the secondary theme of the campaign focuses on how the region is the ideal place to live, learn, work and play.

-The Hull and East Yorkshire Hospitals NHS Trust ‘Remarkable People.
+The Hull University Teaching Hospitals NHS Trust ‘Remarkable People.
 Extraordinary Place’ event will take place at the Clinical Skills Facility (top floor), next to the Eye Hospital, Hull Royal Infirmary at 11am on Thursday May 26th.

 Image caption: Melanie Lee, Midwife and ‘Remarkable People’ Ambassador.